Projects & Plans

 Coralville Flood Resilience Action Plan

-The Coralville Flood Resilience Plan is a collaborative project of the University of Iowa that worked closely with the City of Coralville.
+The Coralville Flood Resilience Plan won an American Planning Association Environmental Impact award in 2021 and is a collaborative project of the University of Iowa and the City of Coralville.
 This plan engaged flood-vulnerable community members in a planning process that resulted in a collaboratively-created definition of resilience, an interactive community asset map, a business pledge campaign, and policy recommendations to City Council.

 "Resilience is being proactive and developing networks of support (neighbors, local groups, local government), so we can ask for help when we have hit our limits, and be willing to help each other." - Coralville Residents